 If you’ve been keeping an eye on the business press over the last few days, you’ll be very aware that the Chartered Institute of Personnel and Development (CIPD) and the Institute of Directors (IoD) have been at odds over the level of business legislation in this country.
 The IoD regularly surveys their 55,000 members and the general theme of those surveys indicates that people worry that the sheer level of legislation, employment law and healthy & safety initiatives is potentially making companies in this country less competitive than our counterparts in the rest of the world.

-By contrast, the CIPD have bitten back.
-On 23.5.11, Personnel Today magazine quote Dr John Philpott, Chief Economic Advisor at the CIPD as explaining that it was time UK businesses stopped “seeing red” over employment regulation and adopted a more unbiased evidence based perspective.
-From our standpoint, as a company whose purpose is to support businesses implement legislation correctly and properly, it's harder and harder for those businesses at the coal face to comply with these procedures without expert HR help.
+By contrast, the CIPD has bitten back.
+On 23.5.11, Personnel Today magazine quoted Dr John Philpott, Chief Economic Advisor at the CIPD as explaining that it was time UK businesses stopped “seeing red” over employment regulation and adopted a more unbiased evidence-based perspective.
+From our standpoint, as a company whose purpose is to support businesses implementing legislation correctly and properly, it’s harder and harder for those businesses at the coal face to comply with these procedures without expert HR help.

 Take the next in our series of winning cards for instance and lets look at an example.
 Take ‘Absent’ Angela.
 Most companies have an employee who fits this bill.
 She’s very difficult to work around.
 By her very nature, ‘Absent’ Angela takes time off without a second glance.
 Her colleagues and bosses can’t rely on her.
 One day she’s in work, the next she’s missing.
 One day she’ll be present for a meeting with a list of objectives and actions, but it could be several weeks before she’s done just 3 hours work due to the level of time she takes off.
 Her department can’t plan, they get frustrated at not delivering department objectives and her team feel anxious that they’re constantly one man down.
 This situation can go on for months and months!